MeoMunDep/Open-Loop/README.md

 > You need to `cd` to the file after extract it.
 > Open the right directory: `cd open-loop-main/open-loop`
 > To run the bot, use the following command: `node meomundep`
-> To run the referrals bot, use the following command: `node create_accounts`

 🎇Enjoy!